linkedin/openhouse/infra/recipes/terraform/azure/environments/sandbox/README.md

 ## Terraform Backend

 Terraform backend state can be stored locally or in Azure blob store.
 To configure this you will be setting the variables like those in `infra/recipes/terraform/azure/backend.tfvars.template`.
+These variables are the ones found when setting up the storage account.

 ### Using Environment Variables
 You could set the environment variables for variables to stored terraform backend state.
 For example, to initialize `storage_account_name` you can set the following environment variable.